Project

 There's two things here, the second being the monitor changes you're focusing on.
 I need to investigate further why the OSDs stayed connected though — I don't know if their session was working so all was well, or if it disconnected silently due to the networking issues and the OSDs just didn't notice (failing to reconnect elsewhere).
 Unfortunately networking issues were blocking me from further analysis today — hopefully tomorrow!

-#3 Updated by Josh Durgin about 12 years ago
+Updated by Josh Durgin over 12 years ago

 Last night a test hit this.
 The MDS got stuck connected to an out-of-quorum mon, and never stopped being laggy.

-#5 Updated by Greg Farnum about 12 years ago
+Updated by Greg Farnum over 12 years ago

 • Status changed from New to In Progress